 Phase One: Cross-Strait Art Education Association 1999-2006

-In the late 90’s, after the communication channels across the straits just opened up, Dr. Ann Kuo, who came from Taiwan, realized there should be an organization to promote art education collaborations across the straits.
-She zealously sought and planned the development of a platform for Chinese art educators to share and exchange ideas in the arts.
+In the late ’90s, after the communication channels across the straits opened up, Dr. Ann Kuo, who came from Taiwan, realized there should be an organization to promote art education collaborations across the straits.
+She zealously sought and planned to develop a platform for Chinese art educators to share and exchange ideas in the arts.
 “Cross-Strait Art Education Association” was born.

 Phase Two: World Chinese Art Education Association from 2008 -- present